wllfaria/hac/README.md

-# REQTUI
+# HAC

-`reqTUI` is a API Client, much like Postman or Insomnia, but for your terminal. reqTUI has the goal of providing a good experience for testing APIs without the need of creating an account, being completely offline, and free and open source.
+`HAC` is a API Client, much like Postman or Insomnia, but for your terminal. hac has the goal of providing a good experience for testing APIs without the need of creating an account.
+It is completely offline, free and open source.

 ![Preview](./extra/preview.gif)